 The GAAP balance sheet presents the reinsurer's share of unearned technical provisions and claims outstanding relating to reinsurance of direct business.
 On a Solvency II basis, this balance presents the net of cash inflows with respect to recoveries on direct business bound at the reporting date and cash outflows with respect to premiums payable on outwards reinsurance arrangements in respect of direct business that has been allocated to Bldac.
-From a Solvency II perspective, the outflows exceed the inflows resulting in a negative asset because the outflows are based on premiums payable that cover the full subsequent reporting period whereas the inflows are based on the direct business that started writing in the last month of the reporting period and bound but not incepted business that is expected to be written in the first month after the reporting period.
+From a Solvency II perspective, the outflows exceed the inflows resulting in a negative asset because the outflows cover the full subsequent reporting period whereas the inflows are based on the direct business that was written in the last month of the reporting period and bound but not incepted business that will be written in the first month after the reporting period.